aakanksha12/Structural_class_assignment_pipeline/README.md

 ## Getting Started
 It has following requirements:
-- SCRATCH1D prediction program (You have to provide the path for SCRATCH1D as a command line argument)
+- SCRATCH1D prediction program (You need to provide the path for SCRATCH1D as a command line argument)
 - A list of gene names for protein multiple sequence alignments as a text file
-- Protein sequence alignments in nexus format
+- Protein multiple sequence alignments in nexus format

 ## Usage

-perl structure_assignment.pl gene_list.txt current_working_directory path_for_SCRATCH1D
+perl structure_assignment.pl gene_list.txt path_for_SCRATCH1D

 ## Output